MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/admin/portal-admin-roles.md

 ### Read-Write Access Mode

 A user account in Power Platform with **Access Mode** set to *Read-Write*.
-See [Create a Read-Write user account](https://docs.microsoft.com/power-platform/admin/create-users-assign-online-security-roles#create-a-read-write-user-account).
+For detailed steps to configure Access Mode of a user account in Power Platform, see [Create a Read-Write user account](https://docs.microsoft.com/power-platform/admin/create-users-assign-online-security-roles#create-a-read-write-user-account).

 ### System administrator